-The ability to see images or objects with clear, sharp vision is caused by light entering the eye.
-Light rays bend or refract, when they hit the retina, sending nerve signals to the optic nerve, which then sends these signals to the brain.
+The ability to see images or objects with clear, sharp vision results from light entering the eye.
+Light rays bend or refract when they hit the retina, sending nerve signals to the optic nerve, which then sends these signals to the brain.
 The brain processes them into images, allowing you to understand what you see.
 When these light rays bend incorrectly, it results in a refractive error and typically causes blurry or cloudy vision.

 Your eye doctor will often prescribe eyeglasses or contact lenses to correct the vision impairment.
 Glasses and contacts enhance your vision by shifting the way that images enter your eyes.
 They refract light properly, so that your brain processes images correctly, resulting in clear vision.
 However, corrective lenses do not cure vision problems; they simply enhance your existing vision.

 What Is Considered “Vision Correction”?